If you have been arrested for suspicion of driving while

 arrest, asking pertinent questions to reveal details to

-familiar with your case, and allocate plenty of time to
+with your case, and allocate plenty of time to address your

-driver's license, and investigate your case beginning with
+save your driver's license, and investigate your case

-the police report and evidence.
-We examine every event and
+beginning with the police report and evidence.
+We examine

-surrounding detail involved, including the use of breath
+every event and surrounding detail involved, including the use

 observation periods, certification of operators and blood